pol4497/SkiNet/README.md

 # SkiNet

 This project is from a course on Udemy.
-It is for personal educational purposes which might come handy for future professional purposes as well.
+I am using .Net Core in order to build an e-commerce application.